RobbinLawJavaScript/javascript-demos/df-node-npm/docs/instructions.md

+# Instructions to Create a NODE Project

-- Open your command line at your src folder.
+- Open an Integrated Terminal at the `src` folder.
+- In the terminal (in the same folder as your index.html) run the following command:
+  - `npm init`
-- In your terminal (in the same folder as your index.html) run the command “npm init” and just press enter until a “package.json” file is in the same folder as your index.html file.
+  - just keep pressing enter until a “package.json” file is in the same folder as your index.html file.
-- Install the required packages that we’ll need for this project.
+- Install the required packages that we’ll need for this project (lab7).
 In the terminal run the following commands.
-  - npm install validator
+  - `npm install validator`
-  - npm install bootstrap
+  - `npm install bootstrap`
-  - npm install parcel -- save-dev
+  - `npm install parcel --save-dev`
-Note: You need to see this in your dependencies for your package.json file.
-- In your package.json replace the scripts from what’s there to the following.
+- In your package.json file replace the `scripts` from what’s there to the following.

 ```javaScript
 {